elerujaemmy/realestate/README.md

 # Installation

-Clone this repository using git clone https://github.com//real-estate-python-mysql.git Install the required Python packages by running pip install -r requirements.txt Create a MySQL database named real_estate and import the real_estate.sql file to create the necessary tables and data.
+Clone this repository using git clone https://github.com/elerujaemmy/realestate.git Install Poetry by following the instructions on the official Poetry documentation Run poetry install to install the required Python packages and create a new virtual environment.
+Create a MySQL database named real_estate and import the real_estate.sql file to create the necessary tables and data.

 # Usage